d-e-s-o/nitrocli/nitrocli/README.md

 - config: Access the Nitrokey's configuration
   - get: Read the current configuration.
   - set: Change the configuration.
+- pin: Change the Nitrokey’s PINs
+  - unblock: Unblock and reset the user PIN.
 - storage: Work with the Nitrokey's storage.
   - open: Open the encrypted volume.
 The user PIN needs to be entered.
   - close: Close the encrypted volume.